Novel Writing Tips: How to Avoid a Muddled MindMay 23, 2019 1:12 pm

 Meditation is a great way to not only reduce stress but also to avoid headaches.
 There are many types of meditation, but the one that works best is guided relaxation meditation.
 While doing guided relaxation meditation, you will learn to relax from your head to your toes.
 This can help reduce tension in your neck and shoulders.
 Tension headaches are one of the most common types of headaches and relaxation meditation can help significantly when trying to avoid them.

-Apps such as Headspace and Calm allow you to dedicate time to yourself and meditating to ensure you’re in a good state of mind – which is incredibly beneficial not just for your writing, but your entire wellbeing.
-Should you have the time and space, occasional stretching will help remove tension in your body and make you feel more alert, along with that nice, relaxed (and driven) feeling we so often seek when writing.
+Apps such as Headspace and Calm allow you to dedicate time to yourself and meditate to ensure you’re in a good state of mind.
+This is incredibly beneficial not just for your writing, but your entire wellbeing.
+Should you have the time and space, occasional stretching will help remove tension in your body.
+This will make you feel more alert, along with that nice, relaxed (and driven) feeling we so often seek when writing.

 Take Frequent Breaks

 Helping reduce the strain on your eyes is another way to avoid headaches.
-Taking frequent breaks away from your computer screen and walking around can help you to increase blood flow to your body and reduce the strain that your eyes deal with when staring at the brightly lit screen.
+Taking frequent breaks away from your computer screen and walking around can help you to increase blood flow to your body.
+This will reduce eye strain when staring at the brightly lit screen.